Training and employment : one of French overseas' answers to social issues

 How does the "SMA" work ?

-This percentage is to be measured in regards of the 38,7% illiterate candidates (level 1 and 2 according to National standards) and 63,1% of the young people who left education without graduating.
+This percentage is to be measured in regards of the 38% illiterate candidates (level 1 and 2 according to National standards) and 56% of the young people who left education without graduating in technological or professionnal fields.

 In fact, providing training for more than 50 jobs through 8 different professionnal fields, the SMA delivers at the end of the internship a Certificate of Professionnal Fitness (CAPI), an official document from the Ministry of Overseas attesting to the successful knowledge in 4 areas: